 In a world with ever increasing costs for treatment and medication, it gets more crucial every day that the medication prescribed reaches the best treatment results possible.
 It's well known that an important factor in the success of medical treatment is good adherence.

 Low adherence results in poor health and increased healthcare utilization.
-For example, if a person with a kidney transplant misses enough doses their graft will be lost and a new organ and surgery is needed.
-Apart from the human suffering the costs of a kidney transplant is $400,000.
-This human suffering and cost can, and should, be prevented.[2, 3]
+For example, if a person with a kidney transplant misses enough doses, their graft will be lost and a new organ transplant is needed.
+In addition to the human suffering, the cost of a kidney transplant is $400,000 — all of which could potentially be avoided through medication adherence.[2, 3]

 Interested?
 Sign up here for the latest news.